thesandybridge/wpengine-cli/README.md

 ## Installation

+You will need Rust installed in order to install this from Crates.io, however, on github there are binaries for Windows, Mac, and Linux that you can install.
+Those will not be automatically updated (right now).
+So you will need to manually install the new binary whenever I release a update.

 ## Authentication

 Running the CLI for the first time will prompt you to add a username and password for the wpengine API.